Tayruh/sadako/reference.md

 When you redirect to a page, **Sadako** will proceed line by line through the script within that page.
 When it reaches the end, it will stop.
 A page can be written simply and only display a full screen of text, or it can be complex and full of links, choices, and jumps.
 The only way out of a page is through a jump of some sort, which will be explained shortly.

-Every time you're redirected to a page that differs from the current page, the *seen* counter increases by 1.
+Every time you're redirected to a page, the *seen* counter increases by 1.
 This is stored in `sadako.page_seen["Page1"]` (using "Page1" as an example).
 This value can be used to check whether a page has been visited and how many times.

+Because of the way that pages are handled by **Sadako**, it is recommended that you only include alphanumeric characters and underscores in their naming.

 #### Tags